-During FFY2023, the AHP will continue to evaluate information accrued from all available data for the identified counties and initiate enforcement activities designed to combat indentifiable crash factors.
+During FFY2024, the AHP will continue to evaluate information accrued from all available data for the identified counties and initiate enforcement activities designed to combat indentifiable crash factors.
 The evaluation of past enforcement activities in the identified areas will also be conducted.
 In addition, continued solicitation of information from supervisors and personnel assigned to those areas will be sought in order to identify changes in patterns or trends related to safety status.

 Based on crash data, enforcement history and recommendations of frontline personnel, enforcement and education activities will be planned.
 Personnel assigned to the area may be supplemented with additional enforcement officers from other areas during planned special enforcements, with an expected investment of 1600 staff hours.
 AHP will conduct one special enforcement per District each quarter (5 Districts x 1 enforcement x 4 Quarters = 20 enforcements).
 The special enforcements will focus on CMVs and non-CMVs (in close proximity to CMVs) driving agressively in the targeted areas.
-AHP continues to utilize five UltraLyte Series Laser Speed Guns to utilize state-wide to increase our efforts to get the maximum production.
+AHP continues to utilize 10 UltraLyte Series Laser Speed Guns to utilize state-wide to increase our efforts to get the maximum production.
 Utilizing these speed guns, the officers will be able to tell a vehicle's speed, while simultaneously obtaining a measurement of the next following vehicle's distance.
-AHP purchased a CMV which is being utilized to identify distracted drivers, focusing on texting and driving, in both CMV's and non-CMV's.
 The planned enforcement activities are contingent on staffing availability and other circumstances.